ho0ber/NK2Tray/README.md

 (A rewrite of [nk2-audio](https://github.com/ho0ber/nk2-audio))

+## Disclaimer
+I'm not a Windows developer.
+There's a lot in here that's far from best practices, and I welcome you to help improve the code.
+This project is an attempt to significantly improve the stability and extensibility of a project that was first written in AutoHotkey, so even my most clumsy attempts are already much better than the old codebase.
+Please reach out to me if you have experience fighting with Windows in code and want to take an active role in this project.

+Also, I'm pretty sure I have to release this under the Ms-PL license if I want it to be open source, because that's what [NAudio](https://github.com/naudio/NAudio) is licensed under.

 ## Project Goals
 * Improved stability over nk2-audio by means of better maintainability
 * Reduced conflicts with games by not using AutoHotkey (which is rejected by some anti-cheat measures)